-For 2003, Executive Incentive Plan award levels for executive officers of the Sempra Energy utilities were based on attainment of Sempra Energy total earnings goals and utility net income and operating measures, with target award levels ranging from 70% of base salary for the Chairman and Chief Executive Officer to 45% of base salary for Vice Presidents, and maximum award levels ranging from 140% to 90% of base salary, subject to discretionary adjustments by the Compensation Committee within the limits provided by the plan.
-Performance for the year resulted in a cash bonus of \$746,200 for Mr. Guiles, with corresponding lesser amounts to other executive officers.
+For 2004, Executive Incentive Plan award levels for executive officers of the Sempra Utilities were based on attainment of Sempra Energy total earnings goals and utility net income and operating measures, with target award levels ranging from 70% of base salary for the Chairman and Chief Executive Officer to 45% of base salary for Vice Presidents, with maximum award levels ranging from 140% to 90% of base salary, subject to discretionary adjustments by the Compensation Committee within the limits provided by the plan.
+Performance for the year substantially exceeded target award levels and resulted in the bonuses set forth under the caption "Executive Compensation - Compensation Summary."

-Long Term Incentives
+Long-Term Incentives

-Long term incentive opportunities are provided by performance-based awards under Sempra Energy's Long Term Incentive Plan.
-The plan permits a wide variety of equity and equity-based awards to allow the

-Compensation Committee to respond to changes in market conditions and compensation practices.
-Long term incentive awards are made annually and for utility officers are set at estimated grant date values ranging from 280% of base salary for the Chief Executive Officer to 120% of base salary for Vice Presidents.
+Long-term incentive opportunities are provided by performance-based awards under Sempra Energy's Long-term Incentive Plan.
+The plan permits a wide variety of equity and equity-based awards to allow the Compensation Committee to respond to changes in market conditions and compensation practices.
+Long-term incentive awards are made annually and for utility officers are set at estimated grant date values ranging from 280% of base salary for the Chairman and Chief Executive Officer to 120% of base salary for Vice Presidents.

-Beginning in 2003, the Compensation Committee decreased its emphasis on stock options as incentive awards and awarded approximately 70% of the estimated value of long term incentive awards as performance-based restricted stock with the balance as stock options.
-These awards are summarized under the captions "Executive Compensation - Stock Options" and "Executive Compensation - Restricted Stock."
+Beginning in 2002, the Compensation Committee decreased its emphasis on stock options as incentive awards.
+Approximately 70% of the estimated value of 2004 long-term incentive awards were performance-based restricted stock with the balance as stock options.
+These awards are summarized under the captions "Executive Compensation - Stock Options" and "Executive Compensation - Performance-Based Restricted Stock."
+Beginning in 2005, approximately 80% of the estimated value of long-term incentive awards will be in performance-based restricted stock.